 For people starting out, I always recommend either the Chase Sapphire Preferred or Chase Sapphire Reserve (although the AMEX Gold card is also giving the Sapphire cards a run for their money).

 Since we already have those cards and a great way to maximize our everyday spending, that allows me to focus on other cards primarily for their sign-up bonuses.
-Since I’m finally under 5/24, I’m planning to apply for these credit cards in 2020:
+Since I’m finally under 5/24, I’m planning to apply for these travel credit cards in 2020:

 With a solid sign-up bonus that puts me well on my way to earning a Southwest Companion Pass, which would be valid for both 2020 AND 2021.
 Taryn had the Companion Pass for 2018 and 2019, and in 2018 alone, it was worth over $5,500.